 Taking a dry skin briefly once a day is fine, twice a day is too much. ”In addition, it is better to clean your skin with an oil or dermatological gel whose PH value is similar to that of your skin. so that your skin does not become even drier.
 It is best to grease the skin with an oil or cream within three minutes of showering or washing to restore the skin barrier.

 Eczema is a more advanced variant of dry skin.
 This involves a continuously disrupted skin barrier.
 This is expressed in redness, small blisters, flaking, swelling, red bumps, scabs and is often accompanied by a lot of itching.
-When people from both their mothers and fathers have a genetic defect in the skin barrier, a fish scales may develop; ichtyosis.
-People with ichthyologist benefit greatly from fatty ointments and ointments with ten or twenty percent urea in them.
+When people from both their mothers and fathers have a genetic defect in the skin barrier, fish scales may develop; ichthyosis.
+People with ichthyologists benefit greatly from fatty ointments and ointments with ten or twenty percent urea in them.
 That retains excellent moisture.

 Older people with dry skin also benefit from this.
 Another skin condition in which dry skin occurs is Psoriasis.
 “In people with psoriasis, the renewal of skin cells is much faster than in others.
 The maturation program of the skin cells normally lasts 30 days, but skin with psoriasis does so in six or ten days.
 That goes too fast for those cells and therefore flakes are created.
 Accelerated cell division is probably caused by miscommunication of the cells of the immune system and cells of the epidermis, resulting in a disturbed skin barrier. “